-Brian Moore is a former England Rugby Player, Broadcaster and Entertaining After-Dinner Speaker.
+Brian Moore is a former England Rugby Player, Broadcaster and After-Dinner Speaker.

-Born in Birmingham, January 1962, Brian was educated at Nottingham University where he studied law and subsequently became a qualified solicitor.
+Born in Birmingham, Brian studied law at Nottingham University and subsequently became a qualified solicitor.

 During his rugby career, Moore played for Harlequins, Nottingham, Leeds and represented England.